odpi/egeria/open-metadata-implementation/admin-services/docs/user/README.md

 ```

 It is also possible to query the origin of the server supporting the open metadata services.
-For the Egeria OMAG Server Platform, the response is "ODPI Egeria OMAG Server Platform (version 1.3-SNAPSHOT)".
+For the Egeria OMAG Server Platform, the response is "ODPi Egeria OMAG Server Platform (version 1.3-SNAPSHOT)".

 ```
 GET http://localhost:8080/open-metadata/platform-services/users/garygeeke/servers/cocoMDS1/server-platform-origin